 Mind Over Media: Analyzing Contemporary Propaganda

-Mind Over Media is a crowdsourced educational website that contains diverse examples of contemporary propaganda on a wide range of social, political, economic and environmental topics.
-Users can upload examples of propaganda they find in everyday life and rate them on a scale from “harmful” to “beneficial,” offering comments about the examples to discuss their interpretations and reflect on their meanings and implications.
+Mind Over Media is a crowdsourced educational platform that contains diverse examples of contemporary propaganda on a wide range of social, political, economic and environmental topics.

 1. ACCESS AND SHARE EXAMPLES.
 Timely resources for classroom discussion are important.
 By using crowdsourcing that enables anyone to upload examples, the Mind Over Media web platform offers an ever-changing array of current examples of contemporary global propaganda.
 Users anywhere in the world can upload examples of propaganda they find in everyday life, rate them and comment on them.
 There are more than 2,500 examples of propaganda, including clickbait, sponsored content, advertising, disinformation, conspiracy theories and the the list is constantly growing.
 You will find political ads, PSAs, news media, political cartoons, movies, memes, social media posts, public relations media, amateur videos, and more.
 A visual & searchable collection of over 2,000 examples from more than 25 countries enables users to explore topics including immigration, race relations, climate change, gun violence, democracy and human rights, and many other topics.